Kagitumba–Kayonza–Rusumo Road

 The Kagitumba–Kayonza–Rusumo Road is a road in the Eastern Province of Rwanda, connecting the urban centers of Kagitumba, at the border with Uganda to Kayonza, the district headquarters of Kayonza District and to Rusumo, at the border wirth Tanzania.
 The road connects the Northern Corridor in Uganda to the Central Corridor in Tanzania.

 Location

 The road starts at Kagitumba at the international border with Uganda.
 It follows a general southerly direction, through Kayonza, to end in Rusumo, at the international border with Tanzania, a total distance of 208 km.
-The town of Kayonza is an approximate mid point on the road, located 123 km south of Kagitumba and 85 km north of Rusumo.
+The town of Kayonza is an approximate midpoint on the road, located 123 km south of Kagitumba and 85 km north of Rusumo.

 Overview

 Prior to 2018 this transport corridor, which lies entirely within Rwanda, was gravel-surfaced in varying stages of disrepair.
 Using funds provided by the government of Rwanda, together with loans and donations from development partners, the road was widened and improved to class II bitumen standard, with shoulders, drainage channels and culverts.